Zeika87/IntroPython/README.md

-This is a dump of previous Python scrips I have from Intro to Python.
+This is a dump of previous Python scripts I have from Intro to Python.